java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 }
 ```

-Let's also create a method that increments any given integer value:
+and also construct a method that increments any given integer value:

 ```java
 private static int increment(int original) {